Template • free

 When to use this template

-• At project kickoff, when you need one place to log the biggest delivery, staffing, vendor, or deadline risks.
+• Use it at kickoff when the team needs one lightweight place to log the main delivery, staffing, vendor, approval, or deadline risks before execution starts moving.

-• During weekly delivery reviews, so owners can update probability, impact, and mitigation progress without rebuilding the tracker.
+• Use it in weekly project reviews when owners need to update probability, impact, and mitigation progress without rebuilding the tracker from notes or status decks.

-• When multiple teams share dependencies and need a lightweight risk register template before moving into a fuller workflow tool.
+• Use it when multiple teams share dependencies and you need a spreadsheet that stays readable before you commit to a fuller risk workflow or dedicated software.

 Risk statement

-Describe the threat in plain language so the team understands what could happen and why it matters.
+Describe the threat in plain language so the team understands what could happen, what part of the project it could affect, and why it matters.

 Priority score

-Multiply likelihood × impact so the team can sort the register and focus on the highest-priority items first.
+Multiply likelihood x impact so the register sorts itself and the team can focus weekly attention on the risks that need action first.

 Owner

-Assign one person responsible for monitoring the risk and moving mitigation actions forward.
+Assign one person responsible for monitoring the risk, updating the row, and moving mitigation work forward between reviews.

 Mitigation plan

-Write the immediate action that lowers probability, reduces impact, or prepares a fallback path.
+Write the concrete action that lowers probability, reduces impact, or prepares a fallback path before the risk turns into an active issue.

 Trigger signal

-Record the leading indicator that tells the team when the risk is getting worse and needs attention.
+Record the leading indicator that tells the team when the risk is worsening, such as a missed milestone, approval delay, or capacity change.

 Risk register template screenshot